Bernie Sanders to lead protest against Nissan for 'civil rights abuses'

 "The company has committed rampant safety and health violations and denied its workers their basic right to vote for a union free from fear and intimidation," Glover said in a statement.

-Nissa (NSANF)staunchly denies the activists' claims, saying the United Auto Workers union is "part of a campaign to pressure the company into recognizing a union, even without employee support."
+Nissan (NSANF) staunchly denies the activists' claims, saying the United Auto Workers union is "part of a campaign to pressure the company into recognizing a union, even without employee support."

 But union representatives argue that workers at the plant have not yet taken formal steps toward unionizing because they fear retaliation from the company.